 - The brief reunion between Jarod and his mother.

 - In "Past Sim," Broots wins full custody of his daughter, thanks to a tip about his ex-wife's misbehavior.
-The tip turns out to have come from Jarod.
+Broots learns the tip came from Jarod when the Pretender asks for his help in saving a kidnapped murder witness.

 - In "Parole," Nicholas faces a dying father—only to learn that Sydney is his real father.
 Nicholas freaks out, but Sydney helps him through it (which Jarod overhears).